 Throughout most of the album’s production, the track closed out Side 3 and was sequenced after “Comfortably Numb” at the end of the side until very late in production.
 It was moved to the beginning of the side at the last minute before the album went for mastering.

 “Bob Ezrin called me up and he said I’ve just listened to side three and it doesn’t work.
 In fact, I think I’d been feeling uncomfortable about it anyway.
 I thought about it and in a couple of minutes I realized that “Hey You” could conceptually go anywhere, and it would make a much better side if we put it at the front of the side and sandwiched the middle theatrical scene with the guy in the hotel room, between an attempt to re-establish contact with the outside world — which is what “Hey You” is — at the end of the side which is, well, what we’ll come to.
 So that’s why those lyrics are printed in the wrong place, is because that decision was made very late.
 I should explain at this point, the reason that all these decisions were made so late was because we’d promised lots of people a long time ago that we would finish this record by the beginning of November, and we wanted to keep that promise.”

 In fact, album artwork with the incorrect Side 3 track listing had already been sent out to print.
 The inner sleeve on the early releases of the LP still had “Hey You” closing out the side and “Is There Anybody Out There?” listed as the first track on Side 3.
 The US Columbia Records CD releases carried this over until 1997.
 This was fixed on the first Harvest Records issue of the CD and on the 1997 Columbia Records remaster/reissue CDs.

-The “Bricks” theme heard in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.
+The main “Bricks” theme heard earlier in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.